 On January 3, 2022, the Company entered into a Subscription Agreement (the "Galligan 2022 Subscription Agreement") with The J and R Galligan Revocable Trust, managed by Mr. Galligan, a holder of between 10% and 15% of the Company's shares of common stock and a member of the Company's Board of Directors.
 The terms and conditions of the Galligan 2022 Subscription Agreement (including the number of shares of common stock purchased and the purchase price) are substantially the same as the Lucido 2022 Subscription Agreement.
-As of March 31, 2022, the Company classified \$148,613 as restricted cash as they will exclusively be used for accrued and projected legal fees from Buchalter per the Subscription Agreement.
+As of September 30, 2022, the Company classified \$24,429 as restricted cash as they will exclusively be used for accrued and projected legal fees from Buchalter per the Subscription Agreement.
+The aggregate Purchase Price owed pursuant to the Galligan 2022 Subscription Agreement was paid in cash to the Company on January 19, 2022.